Don't You (Forget About Me): Release and critical reception

-Cover versions
+Cover version

+Billy Idol recorded a version of "Don't You (Forget About Me)" for his 2001 compilation album Greatest Hits released by Capitol Records.

 In February 2021, indie folk band Boy & Bear along with Annie Hamilton covered "Don't You (Forget About Me)" for Australian youth radio station Triple J's Like a Version.

-The cover placed 92nd in Triple J's first Like a Version Hottest 100.
-The Alternative metal band Life of Agony covered the song on their 1995 album Ugly.
-Billy Idol also covered the song as an add-on track to his Greatest Hits album in 2001.
+Darren Criss, Jenna Ushkowitz, and Chord Overstreet covered the song in Glee episode Trio in Season Five.

 Music video

 The music video – filmed inside Knebworth House, Hertfordshire, England – was directed by Daniel Kleinman.
 It takes place in a darkened room with a chandelier, a rocking horse, a jukebox, and television sets displaying scenes from The Breakfast Club.
 The room gets increasingly cluttered with random objects as the video progresses until the last minute.
-The video was published on YouTube on 3 December 2010; as of October 2025, it had been viewed more than 393 million times.
+The video was published on YouTube on 3 December 2010; as of August 2026, it had been viewed more than 434 million times.